 In response to this case, a Tier 2 containment strategy was implemented according to the Centers for Disease Control and Prevention (CDC) guidelines and in consultation with CDC.
+A multi-jurisdictional public health investigation was conducted, and efforts were made to assure that cases were detected and transmission contained.
+The acute outbreak was closed, but public health efforts continue to describe the epidemiology of C. auris in Pennsylvania, promote awareness and contain cases as they are identified.

-A multi-jurisdictional public health investigation is ongoing.
-Thus far, state and local public health have facilitated the collection of 200 screening specimens to detect C. auris colonization in 120 patients admitted to five different healthcare facilities.
-These facilities are located in Chester, Delaware, Montgomery, and Philadelphia counties.
-Over ten cases of C. auris colonization have been identified in patients in 2 healthcare facilities in Delaware and Philadelphia counties, including a long-term acute care hospital (LTACH) and a skilled nursing facility (SNF).
-The investigation into these cases of C. auris is ongoing.
-Thus far, no clear epidemiologic links have been found to indicate that transmission is limited to select facilities.
-It is possible that C. auris spread in southeastern PA may be occurring undetected in healthcare facilities of all types.
-This HAN provides recommendations for southeastern PA healthcare facilities, providers, and laboratories on a regional approach to containment of C. auris.
+As of today, cases of C. auris infection and colonization have been detected in healthcare facilities in Delaware, Lehigh, Montgomery, and Philadelphia Counties.
+Forty-six cases of C. auris colonization and infection have been identified in patients in 11 healthcare facilities, including short-term acute care hospitals, a long-term acute care hospital (LTACH) and a skilled nursing facility (SNF).

+Based on proximity to neighboring states and the recent detection of multiple cases of C. auris within Pennsylvania, it is possible that C. auris spread in eastern PA may be occurring undetected in healthcare facilities of all types.
+This HAN provides recommendations for eastern PA healthcare facilities, providers, and laboratories on a regional approach for containment of C. auris and insight into the prevention and control of C. auris for other regions of the Commonwealth.
-Controlling the spread of multi-drug resistant organisms (MDROs) is still of the utmost importance during the COVID-19 pandemic.
-Due to our proximity to other states significantly impacted by C. auris, the identification of cases is not unexpected.
-This organism of concern has been gaining awareness since 2017, when PA-HAN-387 was issued to encourage healthcare settings to review CDC guidance on identification, treatment and infection prevention and control measures for C. auris.